PX4/PX4-user_guide/en/frames_plane/turbo_timber_evolution.md

 #### FPV Camera (Caddx Vista)

-Another custom cable was made to connect the Caddx Vista to the FCU UART (from the `UART/I2C B` port) and battery power from the Holybro power module.
+Another custom cable was made to connect the Caddx Vista FPV camera to the FCU UART (from the `UART/I2C B` port) and battery power from the Holybro power module.
 A Molex microfit was added close to the Vista so that it could be easily disconnected without needing to gain access to the Pixhawk.

-The `msp_osd` module is used to stream telemetry to the Caddx Vista which can be seen on the DJI Goggles with the "custom OSD" feature enabled.
+The [msp_osd](../modules/modules_driver.md#msp-osd) module is used to stream telemetry to the Caddx Vista which can be seen on the DJI Goggles with the "custom OSD" feature enabled.

 ![Turbo Timber Evolution Build](../../assets/airframes/fw/turbo_timber_evolution/fpv_pod.jpg)